- Oops!Something went wrong.Please try again later.

 How Have the Numbers Shaped Up for Agilent?

-For Agilent, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
-This has resulted in an Earnings ESP of +1.16%.
+For Agilent, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
+This has resulted in an Earnings ESP of -0.39%.

-So, this combination indicates that Agilent will most likely beat the consensus EPS estimate.
+So, this combination makes it difficult to conclusively predict that Agilent will beat the consensus EPS estimate.

 Does Earnings Surprise History Hold Any Clue?